 Evidence suggests that a healthy and diverse microbiome is beneficial to human health.
 The microbiome diet could support this by encouraging people to eat plant-based foods.

-Plant-based diets can also benefit people who are overweight to reach a healthier weight.
+Plant-based diets can also benefit people who are overweight to

 Some people may notice the benefits of the microbiome diet from its focus on vegetables, fruits, healthful fats, and lean proteins.